Building a masjid in different shapes

 However, if it is built in a manner which does not resemble a place of worship of the disbelievers – such as a church or monastery, or other than them – then there is no harm in them being in whatever shape, so long as it is clearly facing the direction of the qiblah.

-He is a graduate of the Islaamic University of Madeenah, having graduated from the Institute of Arabic Language, and later the Faculty of Sharee'ah in 2004.
+Graduate of the Islaamic University of Madeenah, having completed the Arabic Language programme at the Institute of Arabic Language before progressing to the Faculty of Sharee'ah, from which he graduated in 2004.
 He currently resides in Birmingham, UK.